mavenlink/kitno-loader/README.md

 1. All code references in comments should be in enclosed with backticks
 2. Any existing exports of globals should be deleted
-3. Any existing JavaScript initialization code (in script tags) should be its own file.
+3. Any existing JavaScript initialization code (in script tags) should be its own entry file.
 Any dependencies from the Rails environment should be serialized on the `window` via a script tag.